Computer Environments Elicit General Agentic Intelligence in LLMs: Reinforcement Learning within Computers Enhances Generalization

-The preceding experiments demonstrate that the sandbox environment holds significant potential for enhancing general intelligence: strong agentic models consistently benefit across diverse domains.
-This raises a natural question: \textit{can we directly train LLMs within this paradigm to further unlock their potential?} Motivated by this, we propose \textbf{\ours~Reinforcement Learning (\oursrl)}, which trains models on general context-based tasks within the sandbox, enabling them to effectively explore the sandbox environment without requiring specialized agentic data.
+The experiments in Section~\ref{sec:ise} demonstrate that the computer environment holds significant potential for enhancing general intelligence: strong agentic models consistently benefit across diverse domains.
+This raises a natural question: \textit{can we directly train LLMs within the computer environment to further unlock their potential?} Motivated by this, we propose \textbf{\ours~Reinforcement Learning (\oursrl)}, which trains models on general context-based tasks within the computer environment, enabling them to effectively explore the environment without requiring specialized agentic data.